lkndl/typst-bioinfo-thesis/main.typ

   supplement-position: "above",
   gap: -6mm, // this is just passed through to `figure`
   position: left + bottom,
-  caption: [Example wrapped figure] + [.
+  caption: flex-caption([Example wrapped figure], [.
 In fact this is a side-by-side grid of text and this image.
 Actually a lot easier than in LaTeX!
-Also flexing the *@more-power* label is in a different position now.],
+Also flexing the *@more-power* label is in a different position now.]),
   label: <more-power>,
   [
     === method B